 We understand that COVID-19 is having a significant impact on our members and clients right now.
-It’s a difficult time for businesses, especially for our members in the event industry and those that are having to cancel important events, both small and big.
+It’s a difficult time for businesses, especially for our members in the event industry and those who are having to cancel important events, both small and big.

 We Are Here to Help

-As we navigate the COVID-19 pandemic, social distancing is a must.
-The CDC has stated that all U.S. events of 10+ people should be cancelled or held virtually, and no mass gatherings (50+ people) should be held for the next 8 weeks.
-We’re confident that the party and event planning industry will come back stronger than ever, but for now, we recommend that you adhere to the guidelines provided by the WHO, CDC, and federal and local governments.
+We’re confident that the party and event planning industry will come back stronger than ever, but for now, we recommend that our vendors and party planners adhere to the guidelines provided by the WHO, CDC, and federal and local governments.
 We do not encourage or recommend that our members book events with clients where they are prohibited.

 Our team remains committed to helping and supporting both our members and clients during this time.
-You can always reach us at email@example.com or 866-342-9794. our Account Services team is available Monday – Friday, between 9am and 5:30pm EST and has limited coverage on the weekends as well.
-We have also put together a guide for handling events impacted by COVID-19.
+You can always reach us at firstname.lastname@example.org or 866-342-9794. our Account Services team is available Monday – Friday, between 9am and 5:30pm EST and has limited coverage on the weekends as well.
+We are also continuing to publish COVID-19 related articles.

 Update to Our Last Minute Cancellation Policy

-We are making some modifications to our Event Protection Policy this month (March 2020).
-In the case of a last minute event cancellation due to COVID-19, we will not be penalizing members - we will be refunding the booking fee to members and clients will not be able to leave a review.
+We are making some modifications to our Event Protection Policy until further notice.
+In the case of a last minute event cancellation due to COVID-19, we will not be penalizing members — we will be refunding the booking fee to members and clients will not be able to leave a review.
 Our goal is to handle any COVID-19 related event cancellations as delicately as possible.
 As far as memberships go, we will continue to monitor the situation and will provide more information if anything changes as our team works through the best solution for all parties.

 7 Tips to Keep in Mind

 In an effort to provide additional support, we put together some tips to keep in mind as you are trying to navigate this time of uncertainty.